 Have you been singing for years?
 Or is it a secret desire that nobody knows about?
 Whether you already sing or if you've never even thought of it because you sound like treading on a Toad, you will be surprised to know that there are several studies proving that singing is much more beneficial for our health, both physical and mentally, than it was initially was believed. ¡Oh!
 And it doesn't matter how good you are.

-Why you need to start singing today
+Why you should start singing today

 Because every single study concludes that the benefits brought by singing are there regardless of the quality of our singing.